jakubharasta/AI_vs_Human_LegalDocs/README.md

 This repository contains the data (documents, survey) created for the following research paper:

-Jakub Harasta, Tereza Novotna, and Jaromir Savelka.
+[preprint] Jakub Harasta, Tereza Novotna, and Jaromir Savelka.
 It Cannot Be Right If It Was Written by AI: On Lawyers' Preferences of Documents Perceived as Authored by an LLM vs a Human. _ArXiV_, 2024, available at https://www.arxiv.org/abs/2407.06798

+[early access] Jakub Harasta, Tereza Novotna, and Jaromir Savelka.
+It Cannot Be Right If It Was Written by AI: On Lawyers' Preferences of Documents Perceived as Authored by an LLM vs a Human. _Artificial Intelligence and Law_, 2024, available at https://dx.doi.org/10.1007/s10506-024-09422-w

 ## Outline